 Chris Tracy has worked in computing and networking since 1997.
 Prior to joining ESnet, he was a Co-PI on the GENI MANFRED proposal and was one of the systems/optical network engineers for the NSF DRAGON project, a $6.5M research program to deploy "experimental" optical networks utilizing novel technologies and services to provide real and measurable advantage to advanced e-science applications.
 The program was a collaborative project between the Mid-Atlantic Crossroads, the USC Information Sciences Institute East, George Mason University, and the University of Maryland College Park.
 Tracy has also directly contributed to Internet2's HOPI/DCN project since April 2004.

-Tracy received a Bachelor of Science degree in Computer Engineering from the University of Pittsburgh in 2001, and is currently pursuing a master's degree in telecommunications management at University of Maryland University College (UMUC).
+Tracy received a Bachelor of Science degree in Computer Engineering from the University of Pittsburgh in 2001 and is currently pursuing a master’s degree in telecommunications management at the University of Maryland University College (UMUC).